 An introduction to natural building

 Jump into an immersive week of hands-on and classroom learning!
-This course will provide an opportunity to get your hands on an array of tools, practice new techniques with immediate feedback, and exercise your teamwork strengths while creating beautiful projects at the Abundant Edge demonstration homestead in the community of Tzununa, Guatemala.
+This course will provide an opportunity to get your hands on an array of tools, practice new techniques, and exercise your teamwork strengths while creating beautiful projects at the Abundant Edge demonstration homestead in the community of Tzununa, Guatemala.

 Each day will bring a new hands-on technique and a lecture on topics including cob, adobe, bamboo, natural plasters, roofs, foundations, and much more.
 All lessons are focused on teaching you to build for yourself.
-Each evening there will also be a related video to watch if you choose, as well as resource packet included to facilitate deeper learning on your own.
+There will also be natural building videos to watch in the evening if you choose, as well as resource packet included to facilitate deeper learning on your own.

 A dynamic adventure is calling.
 We can't wait to meet you!